-57 Thom, "Red Lodge Research 1936-1937; A. C. Lane, "Red Lodge Field Conference, 1937," Smilodon, November 1937, YBRA, CCHSM, Red Lodge, MT.
+54 Thom, "Red Lodge Research 1936-1937; A. C. Lane, "Red Lodge Field Conference, 1937," Smilodon, November 1937, YBRA, CCHSM, Red Lodge, MT.

-58 Carbon County News, December 9, 1938, January 27, 1939, March 29, 1939; Roy Wadsworth to Dr. Thom, December 21, 1938, YBRA Archives, CCHSM, Red Lodge, MT.
+55 Carbon County News, December 9, 1938, January 27, 1939, March 29, 1939; Roy Wadsworth to Dr. Thom, December 21, 1938, YBRA Archives, CCHSM, Red Lodge, MT.

-59 Princeton Geological Association, "Red Lodge Research Project, Summary Report for Princeton Geological Association Covering Ten years of Project's Operations," YBRA Archives, CCHSM, Red Lodge, MT.
+56 Princeton Geological Association, "Red Lodge Research Project, Summary Report for Princeton Geological Association Covering Ten years of Project's Operations," YBRA Archives, CCHSM, Red Lodge, MT.

-197 different institutions.
-In addition, there were over 400 visiting geologists during that same period.
-Credited to the project in one way or another was a total of 66 publications, 59 abstracts of presented papers, 20 PhD theses with nine pending, and 47 senior papers with four pending.60
+period.
+Credited to the project in one way or another was a total of 66 publications, 59 abstracts of presented papers, 20 PhD theses with nine pending, and 47 senior papers with four pending.57

 By 1941, YBRA no longer wanted to lease the camp from PGA but desired to acquire ownership.
 PGA agreed to sell the property for \$4000.00 (an amount less than they originally requested) plus \$500.00 amortization due in September 1941.
 One stipulation of the sale reemphasized that YBRA shall "continue to make the camp available to Princeton students and faculty members in such work as may be carried on at the camp, as they have in the past."
-On February 3, 1942, the PGA transferred title for 120 acres to the Yellowstone-Bighorn Research Association.
-61
+On February 3, 1942, the Princeton Geological Association (PGA) transferred title for 120 acres to the Yellowstone-Bighorn Research Association.
+58

 World events overshadowed any celebration and camp activity slowed when university enrollments decreased as students joined the war effort.
 In April 1942, Thom announced the camp would open "unless unforeseen war developments arise" but would probably consist mostly of younger students.
 However, it appears that the camp didn't officially open; instead, Roy Wadsworth operated a tent camp at the foot of Mount Maurice where seven research projects were active and field courses for undergraduates and pre-freshman provided.
 The YBRA camp reemerged in 1947 into "capacity operation" with 53 undergraduate and graduate students attending.
 For the next few years, YBRA's chief "pre-occupation" for the camp and faculty involved the "field-training of student veterans-under pressure to complete their educations and get to work."
 Also in 1947, YBRA co-sponsored a Geological Society of America conference held in the Big Horn Basin.
+How the students are developments arises at the camp and faculty involved the "field-training of student veterans-under pressure to complete their educations and get to work."
+Also in 1947, YBRA co-sponsored a Geological Society of America conference held in the Big Horn Basin.

-Roy Wadsworth continued as camp caretaker throughout the 1940s.
+Roy Wadsworth continued as camp caretaker and everything that entailed throughout the 1940s.
 Wadsworth now lived at the Dunn Ranch along Rock Creek instead of Bearcreek, so in closer proximity to the camp.
 The introduction of electricity (probably the most significant event at the camp that decade) occurred on May 21, 1948, when Wadsworth "at 7 o'clock turned the lights on in the Lodge, - four lights in the Lodge, four in the dining room, four in the kitchen with some wall plugs for more lights if needed."
-Later than summer, Wadsworth wired the wash house and several cabins.64
+Later than summer, Wadsworth wired the wash house and several cabins.61

-60 The Red Lodge Project history by Bonini et al. also includes a list of all faculty participants from 1930-1936 and a list of 1930-1941 PhD candidates and undergraduate senior theses.
+57 The Red Lodge Project history by Bonini et al. also includes a list of all faculty participants from 1930-1936 and a list of 1930-1941 PhD candidates and undergraduate senior theses.